opendr-eu/opendr/src/opendr/simulation/human_model_generation/README.md

 ## Sources

-Code for PIFu is taken from [https://github.com/shunsukesaito/PIFu](https://github.com/shunsukesaito/PIFu) with modifications to make them compatible with OpenDR specifications.
+Code for [PIFu](https://arxiv.org/abs/1905.05172) is taken from [https://github.com/shunsukesaito/PIFu](https://github.com/shunsukesaito/PIFu).
+It is modified to be compatible with OpenDR specifications.